TrinaNix4/Coursera_IBM_Fullstack_Web_Dev/Readme.md

   - only your VMs run on a given host so they can make exclusive use of resources and use full capacity

 - typically used for meeting compliance and regulatory requirement for licensing terms

+# Bare Metal Servers

+- single tenant dedicated physical server

+- cloud provider manages the server up to the OS meaning if anything goes wrong with teh hardware or rack connection, they fix it and reboot the server

+- customer is responsible for managing everything else on the server

+# Bare Metal Configuration

+- preconfigured by the cloud provider OR

+- custom configured as per customer specifications

+this includes:

+- processors
+- RAM
+- hard drives
+- specialized componenets
+- the OS

+- customers can also intall their own OS and can install hypervisors and create their own VMs and farms

+- can also add GPUs
+  - designed to accelerate scientific computation, data analytics, and rendering professional grade graphics

+* take longer to provision than VMs because they are physical machines

+* more costly

+* dedicated for use by a single client; tend to be more expensive

+* intended for long term, high performance in highly secure and isolate environments

+* clients have full access and control of bare metal servers because no hypervisor is required because no sharing of underlying server hardware with other customers

+* excel in big data analytics applications and GPU intensive solutions

+# Example Workloads

+HPC - high performance computing

+ERP CRM AI deep learning and virtualization

+# Bare Metal Servers vs Virtual Servers

+- customer need -

+  - Bare Metal
+    work best for CPU and I/O intesive workloads

+    excel with hightest performance and security

+    satisfy strict compliance requirements

+    offer complete flexibility, control and transparency

+    come with added management and operational overhead

+  - virtual servers
+    rapidly provisioned

+    provide and elastic and scalable environment '

+    low cost to use

+    limited in throughput and performance